prevnext » WIT: Wiimms ISO Tools » Guides » Command Line Interface (CLI)

 6. Redirect output to a file

 You can also pipe the output to other tools.
 Append '| other_command' at the end of the command line.
-If you append '| tee filename' the output is written to the console and to the file with the given path.
+If you append '| tee path', then the output is written to the console and to the file with the entered path.
+If you append '| less' or '| more', the output is redirected to a pager that allows reading of long outputs.